LeonResearch/GraphComBO/README.md

 ```

 ## Run
-Use the following line in a bash shell to test the algorithm with config from configurations/testing.yaml,
+Use the following line in a bash shell to test the algorithm with config from `configurations/testing.yaml`,
-and use --plot_result True to visualize the result.
+and enable `--plot_result True` to visualize the result.
 ```bash
 python main.py --plot_result True
 ```